akshataxx/Prime-Number-Generator-SpringBoot-Pub-Sub-Queue/README.md

 Username and password is 'admin' to log into application.

-Application deployed using Docker container and Google Kubernetes Engine.
+Application deployed via CI-CD pipeline using Docker container and Kubernetes cluster on Google Kubernetes Engine.

 Enjoy the prime number generation game!